 Within this CE, the performance of the method described in JVET-L0091 is to be studied for different requirements, such as shared translational merge only or shared translational merge and sub-CU merge.
 The different shared region size threshold will be evaluated.

-JVET-L0091 Non-square MER

-A QTMTT shape dependent MER (Merge Estimation Region) method will be tested in this CE.
-The shape dependent MER is similar to shared list concept, but each CU in the MER region will generate its merge mode by excluding (treat as unavailable) all neighboring information inside the same MER region for enabling parallel processing.
-The MER region shape will follow the QT/BT/TT split CU shape with a predefined size threshold.
-In another method, each CU in the MER region will generate its merge mode by moving the neighboring position to be outside the MER region.

-Within this CE, the performance of the method described is to be studied for different requirements, such as different MER region size threshold, such as interaction with other tools (history merge candidate enabled/disabled, interaction with history merge candidate).

 JVET-L0216 Parallel Merge Estimation for VVC

 A method for parallel estimation of merge mode of neighboring blocks is proposed, which takes into account the binary tree and ternary tree partitions of VVC.
 The proposed method allows estimation of the merge mode and affine merge mode of two coding blocks if any part of the two blocks are in the same merge estimation region.
 The proposed method takes into account the historical merge candidates as well as sub-pu based merge modes.
 Optionally it is applied to the affine merge mode.